ZK9XW3/my-cat-is-thinking/README.md

-# What is my cat thinking ?
+# What is my cat thinking ? 🐈 🐱
 ## Description
 Ever wondered what was your cat thoughts ?
 Here is the answer !!!

-Seriously it is only a small project wich is meant to make me discover API platform and postman unit tests.
+Seriously it's only a small project wich is meant to make me discover API platform and postman unit tests BE side and Axios FE side.

-With this project i'm working with my beloved Symfony on API, JWT, and unit test with postman.
-I also made a very simple integration workflow with just a phpLinter.
+🎾 Back-End side i'm working with my beloved Symfony on API, JWT, and unit test with postman.
+I also made a very simple integration pipeline with just a phpLinter.
 The goal was to get an overview of github actions and workflows to do something a bit similar as a CI environment.

-Front-End side i'm gonna start simple maybe with bootstrap, webpack encore, or just flex still not sure yet.
+Front-End side i'm using a litlle bit of bootstrap, flex properties, vanilla JS and Axios library to make requests to my API.
+There's also http-server node module to run the webpage.

+⌚ Later on i plan on coding an admin page where authenticated users could add or edit thoughts...
+Since API side, the endpoints for adding and editing thoughts and users already exists, most of the work is gonna be FE side.
+Still i will have to add an upload image feature with API platform... but yeah later slightly_smiling_face

-PS: I'm tryin to make a well documented project so i get use to be a good collegue !!!
+PS: I'm tryin to make a well documented project so i get use to be a good collegue !!! man_office_worker

 ## Installation
 - composer install
 - set your .env.local
 - doctrine:database:create
 - doctrine:migrations:migrate
+- run the sql command add-data-thought-command.sql to add data to the database
-- launch the server
+- launch the server (php -S localhost:8000 -t public or using symfony CLI)

 ## Postman
 - there is a folder name postman with collection and environment